EvenMore 0.63

 Quickload Menu

 EvenMore will automatically look for a file called "quickload.txt" in the EvenMore directory.
-This is simply a file containing a list of files (including full path) eg:-
+This is a simple text file containing a list of strings, something like the following...

 S:Startup-sequence